JackTDC/hackclub/workshops/animated_countdown_timer/README.md

 Here are some things which you can do:

-1. Try adding a Pause button.
+1. Try adding a pause button.

 2. Try adding a reset button.